-Settled in a quaint country home out on the far stretch of Durham right before you reach Wake Forest lies the headquarters of one of the newest products featured in our co-op wellness department, MoonDance.
-MoonDance, a line of soaps, shave bars, bath bombs, shampoo/bathing bars, and soaks made locally in small batches is women-owned with a focus on natural and quality ingredients, not unlike our own co-op.
-Wanting to know more about the business, the two owners, and the array of their amazing co-op products, we spent some time with their team to bring you another local story on our shelf.
+Settled in a quaint country home out on the far stretches of Durham right before you reach Wake Forest lies the headquarters of one of the newest products featured in our Co-op wellness department, MoonDance Soaps.
+MoonDance, a line of soaps, shave bars, bath bombs, shampoo/bathing bars, and soaks made locally in small batches, is women-owned with a focus on natural and quality ingredients, not unlike our own Co-op.
+Wanting to know more about the business, the two owners, and the array of their amazing Co-op products, we spent some time with their team to bring you another local story on our shelf.

-Standing in what would have resembled the front room of any Carolina mama or auntie’s home, Jess and Sam shared how they ended up the two new tango partners of the MoonDance.
+Standing in what would have resembled the front room of any Carolina mama or auntie’s home, Jess and Sam shared how they became the two new tango partners of the MoonDance.
 Both women desired to be their own bosses and had already been working together for other small self-made businesses.
-Sam, with a background in health and fitness, walked away from a job at IBM while Jess had just opened up their own dog grooming and boarding business less than a mile down the road.
-Sam, who still teaches physical education to adults, and Jess, who moonlights as an acrobatic entertainer, recognized that their goals aligned and a partnership began to form.
-When the opportunity arose that the former owner Rachel wanted to step away from MoonDance these two entrepreneurs got lathered up and ready to work making….well, lather.
+Jess, with a background in health and fitness, walked away from a job at IBM while Sam had just opened up their own dog grooming and boarding business less than a mile down the road.
+Jess, who still teaches physical education to adults, and Sam, who moonlights as an acrobatic entertainer, recognized that their goals aligned and a partnership began to form.
+When the opportunity arose to take over MoonDance, these two entrepreneurs got lathered up and ready to work making….well, lather.

 The former owner Rachel, who established the company 25 years ago, was looking to retire.
 Having established a successful company, she was ready to transition to more of a part-time hands-on creative role in the day-to-day making of the product.
 Sam and Jess were ready to run a business, and like many other entrepreneurial endeavors, the pandemic became an opportune time for everyone to get into a new groove.